 Marinate the fish

-Clean the fish.
-I used Mackerel fish for this fish fry recipe.
-Pat the fish dry with a kitchen towel to ensure the masala sticks well.
+Clean the mackerel fish and pat it dry with a kitchen towel to ensure the masala sticks well.
 Make a few slits on both sides.
-Season the mackerel with turmeric and salt.
+Season with turmeric and salt.
 Marinate and keep it aside for 10 minutes.
 This is the first marinade to remove the fishy smell.

 Prepare the green masala paste

 In a mixer/blender jar, add the ingredients mentioned under green masala paste.
-Add little water and make a thick spreadable paste.
+Add a little water and make a thick, spreadable paste.

 Marinate the fish with green masala paste.
 Rub the fish generously with the green masala paste, ensuring the masala is applied inside the slits.
-Marinate and keep it covered in the refrigerator for 30 minutes.
-The fish will absorb all the delicious flavor of the green masala.
+Keep it covered in the refrigerator for 30 minutes.
+The fish will absorb all the delicious flavor of the green masala marinade.

 Frying the fish